AndrewL-64/neovim-config/README.md

 ## Installation
 To install, you need a working version of Neovim.
 Take a look at the Neovim resources for building from [source](https://github.com/neovim/neovim/wiki/Building-Neovim).
 Once Neovim is installed, Create a folder called `nvim` in `~/.config/` and run `git clone https://github.com/AndrewL-64/neovim-config.git` in your `~/.config/nvim/` folder.

+### Debug Adapter Setup
+This configuration uses `nvim-dap` to set up debuggers.
+For the C/C++/Rust debug adapter, download the `cpptools` adapter following these [instructions](https://github.com/mfussenegger/nvim-dap/wiki/C-C---Rust-(gdb-via--vscode-cpptools)), and move the extension folder to `~/.config/nvim/`.

 ## Notable Plugins
 - [Packer.nvim](https://github.com/wbthomason/packer.nvim): Lua-based plugin manager
 - [Nvim-Lspconfig](https://github.com/neovim/nvim-lspconfig): Helps with installing LSPs